 The Australian dollar has continuously appreciated in value against other international currencies over the course of the world economic difficulties that emerged in late 2008: a compelling demonstration of the resilience of the Australian economy.
 Its economy is many times larger than that of New Zealand.

-Australia’s Immigration Act and Regulations allow onshore foreign students to apply for permanent resident status without returning to their home countries, whereas obtaining tertiary qualifications in the UK do not allow one to remain in the country.
+Australia’s Immigration Act and Regulations allow onshore foreign students to apply for permanent resident status without returning to their home countries, whereas obtaining tertiary qualifications in the UK does not allow one to remain in the country.

 Australia’s economy is significantly larger than that of New Zealand and (let us remove this), the opportunities in New Zealand are fewer.